 TVA is unique among power generators in that it was created not only to empower the economic aspects of its service region, but to protect its natural resources as well.
 This plan addresses TVA’s management of biological, cultural and water resources; recreational reservoir land planning; and public engagement.
 The goal, always, is to find the optimal public benefit of each action TVA takes.
 Read more about the Natural Resource Plan.

 TVA issues updates to its Federal Sustainability Federal Sustainability Report and Implementation Plan and Implementation Plan in compliance with Executive Order 14008: Tackling the Climate Crisis at Home and Abroad and the remaining sections of Executive Order 13834.
 These EOs and other applicable regulations challenge TVA and other federal agencies to develop, implement and annually update sustainability plans in a manner which increases efficiency, optimizes performance, eliminates unnecessary use of resources and protects the environment.
 Even before the passage of this EO and other legislation on energy efficiency at federal facilities, TVA had a long history of reducing its building energy use.

-TVA maintains its Climate Change Adaptation Plan as a cohesive part of its major planning processes—including integrated resource management and natural resource and National Environmental Policy Act (NEPA) planning—in accordance with EO 14008: Tackling the Climate Crisis at Home and Abroad.
+TVA maintains its Climate Change Adaptation and Resiliency Plan as a cohesive part of its major planning processes—including integrated resource management and natural resource and National Environmental Policy Act (NEPA) planning—in accordance with EO 14008: Tackling the Climate Crisis at Home and Abroad.
 Climate change adaptation planning allows TVA to identify possible impacts to mission achievement, assess potential consequences and ability to mitigate climate change, develop adaptation planning action, ensure resources are invested wisely and support the federal government's leadership role in sustainability.
-Read more about the Climate Change Adaptation Plan.
+View the latest Climate Change Adaptation Plan.

 Building on that service commitment, the Integrated Resource Plan provides a roadmap for making decisions about how TVA can meet future demand for power in new and innovative ways.
 Considering costs, environmental factors, reliability, regulations and energy efficiency, the plan will determine how TVA's energy portfolio will look in the future.
 Read more about the Integrated Resource Plan.